eth-protocol-fellows/cohort-four/projects/etk-eof-implementation.md

 - The EOF specification is still in draft status, so it is possible that some changes will be made to it during the development of the project.
 - A bug in a compiler can be a big problem (and it is even worse when the deployed code is immutable).
 Extensive testing is needed.
-- The EOF specification is not yet implemented in any language, so there are no examples to take as a reference.
+- As the spec moves forward day by day, there is not yet a 100% finalized reference implementation in any language to take as a reference.

 ## Goal of the project